 A monthly fraction of wood mortality.
 This replaces the algorithm in Biomass Succession v2 where growth-related mortality was a function of ANPP.
 Units: fraction of wood biomass (0.0 – 1.0).

 User Tip: This parameter can have large effects.
-If set too high, a site can remain in a permanent ‘juvenile’ state and woody biomass and SOM will increase very quickly and reach overly high levels.
+If set too high, a site can remain in a permanent ‘juvenile’ state and dead woody biomass and SOM will increase very quickly and reach overly high levels.
 If too low, the site will reach maximum biomass too quickly and SOM may actually decline.

 Mortality Curve – Shape Parameter

 This parameter determines how quickly age-related mortality begins and operates as in Biomass Succession v1 and v2.
 Value: 5.0 ≤ decimal number ≤ 25.0.
 If the parameter = 5, then age-related mortality will begin at 10% of life span.
 If the parameter = 25, then age-related mortality will begin at 85% of life span.

 Leaf Drop Month

+This parameter determines when the leaves will drop and become part of the litter pool.

+Note: Note that LeafDropMonth=9 means that leaves will drop in August (one month offset).

 Initial Ecoregion Parameters